twallema/pySODM/_sources/start_to_collaborate.md.txt

 Using pySODM for a research project and writing a paper?
 Consider citing it:

 Tijs W. Alleman, Christian Stevens and Jan.
 M. Baetens.
-(2023). pySODM: Simulating and Optimising Dynamical Models in Python 3. arXiv preprint.
-DOI: https://doi.org/10.48550/arXiv.2301.10664
+(2023). pySODM: Simulating and Optimising Dynamical Models in Python 3.
+Journal of Computational Science.
+DOI: https://doi.org/10.1016/j.jocs.2023.102148

 ### Ask a question